RustEnthusiast/nstd/README.md

 - Reference data is assumed to remain unaltered by other code/threads.

-- When a mutable reference is in use, the underlying data must not be accessed by other code.

 - Private (non-`pub`) structure members must not be directly accessed by the user.

+- Data is *moved* when using the value-copy semantic on a type that does not implement `Copy`.

 - The panic behavior is set to abort by default, as it is undefined behavior to unwind from Rust code into foreign code (though this is